 If you are a mother, you may find yourself checking on your kid’s growth and development now and then.
 However, the developmental stages of children may vary, and not all kids may develop a particular skill around the same time.
 If your child is a little late in learning to walk or cooing, do not panic, as some children achieve their milestones slightly later than others.
 Altogether, paying attention to the various phases of development during infancy and beyond could help you ensure that your little one is growing in the right way.
-The development could be divided into the fine motoriA skill where one needs to use the small muscles in hands, fingers, and wrist , gross motoriAbilities that let us do tasks where one needs to engage the large muscles in the legs, arms, and torso , speech, cognitive development, and social interaction.
+A child’s development could be categorized into fine motoriA skill where one needs to use the small muscles in hands, fingers, and wrist , gross motoriAbilities that let us do tasks where one needs to engage the large muscles in the legs, arms, and torso , speech, cognitive development, and social interaction.
 Delve into this post as we bring you a list of the child’s developmental stages.

 12 Major Developmental Stages Of Children